-Many people need to use an inhaler (or some other kind of medical device) a few times per year, on SOS.
+Many people need to use an inhaler (or some other kind of medical device) a few times per year, at least on SOS.
 But when was the last time you did?

-It is very important that you should know when it was the last time you used such a device, and how frequently you do it.
-Trusting your own memory isn't reliable, and if you keep track on some notepad, it's easy to forget, and potentially hard to always do the calculations.
+You should know when it was the last time you used such a device, and how frequently you do it.
+It's not wise to rely on your own memory, and even if you keep a notepad for that purpose, it's easy to forget and potentially difficult to perform the calculations when you need to.

-It's also much simpler, and that puts you in control of what you should do with your data.
+It's also much simpler, and that puts you in control of what you can do with your data.